 “The decisions that you make and the actions that you take upon the earth are the means by which you evolve.” wrote Gary Zukav, and he could easily have been talking about choosing to stay in these wonderful eco hotels, where ethical living and wild adventure go hand in hand.
 Choosing to plan environmentally-friendly adventure holidays and to stay in green hotels is an easy and rewarding way to put your money where your mouth is when travelling – after all, if we all chose eco-friendly accommodation when we explored, sustainable hotels would quickly become the norm.

 Going green has another big benefit, too – eco hotels are often to be found in the world’s wildest, off-grid places where hiking, cycling and kayaking are right on your doorstep, so ‘eco’ and ‘adventurous’ often go hand-in-hand.
-These picks vary from pocket-friendly stays to the last word in luxury hotels, but they all commit to using eco-friendly building materials, consuming water and energy in a sustainable manner, using locally sourced food and resources and respecting (and sometimes even improving) the local landscape and wildlife.
+These picks vary from pocket-friendly stays to the last word in luxury hotels (they deserve a hotel presentation to match), but they all commit to using eco-friendly building materials, consuming water and energy in a sustainable manner, using locally sourced food and resources and respecting (and sometimes even improving) the local landscape and wildlife.

 14 of the best green and eco-friendly hotels in the world